eylulguleryuz/Location-Finder-App/README.md

 The app consists of 6 screens.

-The first fragment is the main page where the user can see a grid of measurement points acquired from database tables.
+On the main page, users can see a grid of measurement points acquired from database tables.
 ```
 0 (red) - no measurements
 1 (green) there are measurements